FATCA & HMRC: breaching my human rights to data protection and privacy

 Why I am taking HMRC to court and need your help

 Hi, I'm Jenny.
 I am a US-born British citizen.
-I moved to the UK nearly 20 years ago, when I was 22 years old.
+I moved to the UK more than 20 years ago, when I was 22 years old.
 I am married and I work with deaf students at the local university where I am a research associate.
 I have a UK bank account where I receive my salary and pay my taxes on my earnings.

 Like many Americans, I have found myself caught up in a piece of legislation called FATCA (Foreign Account Tax Compliance Act).
 You may not have heard of it before, I hadn't either until I received a letter from my bank out of the blue saying that I "may have tax obligations in the US" and that the bank was going to send information about me to the Internal Revenue Service (IRS).
 Under FATCA, banks are required to send all of my personal and financial information – and that of all those like me - to US authorities on an annual basis.